IllusionAC/Illusion-InputActionSystem/README.md

 Keybind.Cooldown -- Returns Keybind's cooldown in seconds

+Keybind.Binds -- Returns a table of all the bind's Keybinds and Modifiers

 Keybind.Activated -- For now, no purpose of using this alone, consider adding it an IAScriptSignal Method

 ```